wviechtb/scrum-club/blog.md

 ## Blog / Announcements

+### 2018-03-21: Article in the Observant

+An [article about the SCRUM club](https://www.observantonline.nl/English/Home/Articles/articleType/ArticleView/articleId/13523/SCRUM-Club-use-open-source-software-for-your-research) has appeared in the Observant.

 ### 2018-01-19: Institute of Data Science Announcement

 On behalf of the Institute of Data Science team, we extend the invitation to our **Symposium: The Future of a Data-Driven Society** next January 25th.
 The event will feature keynote lectures by inspiring leaders and competitions for world-changing visions and outstanding research proposals.
 For more details here is [the link for the event](https://www.maastrichtuniversity.nl/events/symposium-future-data-driven-society).
 And do not forget to follow us on [Twitter](https://twitter.com/UM_IDS) and [Facebook](https://www.facebook.com/IDSatUM/).